Peachy Greek Panzanella

 4 tablespoons extra-virgin olive oil

-Mix all the ingredients for the dressing and allow it to sit for at least 1 hour at room temperature.
+Mix all the ingredients for the dressing and let it sit at room temperature for at least 1 hour.

-Preheat the oven to broil mode or heat a large frying pan on the highest flame you have.
+Preheat the oven to broil mode or heat a large frying pan on your highest flame.

 Cut the bread into small cubes.
-Toss with extra virgin olive oil and garlic and toast/grill till charred in spots.
-Remove and set aside.
+Toss with extra virgin olive oil and garlic, toast/grill until charred in spots, remove, and set aside.

-Add the sliced shallots to the vinegar and allow to marinate for 30 minutes.
+Add the sliced shallots to the vinegar and marinate for 30 minutes.

 Assemble the salad right before serving.
 Toss the grilled peaches, tomatoes, and basil and drain from the vinegar shallots together.
 Layer them into a bowl and toss them with the toasted bread.
 Drizzle some of the dressing on top and serve immediately.